 In such a definition, an excessive stomach content of e.g. 10 gram of plastic does not change the metric compared to the situation in which that bird would have had for example only 0.2 g in its stomach.
-Using the same data as in earlier sections of this report, Fig. 5 illustrates the time trends in the 5-year average EcoQO performance of fulmars found in the Netherlands.
+Using the same data as in earlier sections of this report, Fig. 5 illustrates the time trends in the 5-year average EcoQ performance of fulmars found in the Netherlands.
 Although the graph does indicate improvement, it also emphasizes the distance from the 10% EcoQO target set by OSPAR.
-Over the integrated recent 5-year period 2014-2018, 43% of Dutch fulmars exceed the 0.1 gram critical EcoQO level of 0.1 g of plastic in the stomach.
+Over the integrated recent 5-year period 2015-2019, 39% of Dutch fulmars exceed the 0.1 gram critical EcoQO level of 0.1 g of plastic in the stomach, which is the best on record but still substantially above the 10% target.

-Figure 5 EcoQO performance of fulmars in the Netherlands over running 5-year periods up to 2018.
+Figure 5.
+EcoQ Performance of fulmars in the Netherlands over running 5-year periods up to 2019.
 Data for the 1980s were combined due to relatively small sample size.
 The red line illustrates the OSPAR EcoQO target to reduce the percentage of birds with more than 0.1 gram of plastic in the stomach to below 10%.
 This graphic visualization does not represent a statistical trend analysis.

-As done in Fig. 4 for ingested mass, looking at the EcoQO performances for separate age groups may provide further confidence in findings.
-Adult birds and non-adults, in spite of their consistently different level of plastic ingestion, show strongly comparable trends over time and thus support reliability of the trend for all birds combined (Fig.6).
+As done in Fig. 4 for ingested mass, looking at the EcoQ Performances for separate age groups may provide further confidence in findings.
+Adult birds and non-adults, in spite of their consistent different level of plastic ingestion, show strongly comparable trends over time and thus support reliability of the trend for all birds combined (Fig.6).

-Figure 6 Trend in EcoQO performance of different age classes of beached fulmars from the Netherlands 1979-2018.
-Trend-lines for all birds combined (grey diamonds, including birds of unknown age), for adult birds (red triangles) and for non-adults (blue circles).
-This graphic visualization is based on overlapping running 5-year averages and does not represent a statistical trend analysis.
+Figure 6.
+Trend in EcoQ Performance of different age classes of beached fulmars from the Netherlands 1979-2019.
+Trendlines for all birds combined (grey diamonds, including birds of unknown age), for adult birds (red triangles) and for non-adults (blue circles).
+This graphic visualization is based on a single data-point for the 1980s and overlapping running 5-year averages in later periods.
+Periods with less than 10 birds in the sample during the late 1980s and early 1990s are not shown in the graph.
+This visualization in itself does not represent a statistical trend analysis.

-5.5 Modelling future EcoQO performance.
+5.5 Modelling future EcoQ Performance.